IBM-Bluemix-Docs/mobilepush/push_faq.md

 For more information, see the GET messages report in [{{site.data.keyword.IBM_notm}} {{site.data.keyword.mobilepushshort}} ReST API](https://eu-gb.imfpush.cloud.ibm.com/imfpush/).

-## Does push notification monitor the push notification delivery up to the end-user device?
+## Does push notification monitor the push notification delivery up to the user device?
 For both Android and iOS?
 {: #faq-end-user-device}

-{{site.data.keyword.mobilepushshort}} are monitored based on the number of notifications that are seen or opened from end-user device.
+{{site.data.keyword.mobilepushshort}} are monitored based on the number of notifications that are seen or opened from user device.
 This is available for both Android and iOS.
 Device id-based monitoring is not supported.

 ## I get the message that the server is unable to handle requests?
 How can I resolve it?
 {: #faq-server-unable-to-handle-requests}